liyuxiao2/liyuxiao2/README.md

 ## 👋 Hi, I'm Liyu Xiao

-I'm a Computer Science student at McMaster University and a Software Engineering Intern at Qoherent.
+I'm a Computer Science student at McMaster University and a Software Engineering Intern at IBM.
 I'm passionate about building tools that solve real problems and that saves time for people.

 ---